 - Dedicated, enthusiastic Program faculty and staff

-- Graduates excellent performance on VTNE and Texas RVT Examination
+- Graduates excellent performance on VTNE and Texas state VT Examination

 The mission of the Palo Alto College Veterinary Technology Program (PACVTP) is to teach students to work as veterinary health care professionals; to interact with other health care professionals and patients in a professional and ethical manner; to develop the highest possible technical skills required in the veterinary field; to always demonstrate the utmost respect and concern for the well-being of the patients they serve; to demonstrate creative thinking and problem solving; and to provide assistance to graduates and facilitate continuing educational opportunities for fellow technicians.